10 Best Finance Internships for the Future

 3. My finance internship will change my career.

 Whether you’re interested in a career in investment banking or a more hands-on role, finance is an advantageous industry to get involved in.
 There are many different types of finance internships available, depending on what you want to do.
 For example, some companies offer internship positions for students still studying.
 However, most require you to have graduated from university.
-This is because the field is very competitive, and companies want to know that you have a good understanding of what’s going on.
-Once you’ve been accepted, you can start searching for a company to apply to.
+This is because the field is very competitive, and companies want to know that you understand what’s going on well.
+Once accepted, you can start searching for a company to apply to.